Donald Kummings: Teaching

-Donald Kummings taught for more than 43 years.
+Kummings taught for more than 43 years.
 He started his teaching career as a teaching assistant at Purdue University in 1963.
 He also taught at Adrian College and Indiana University before coming to Parkside in 1970.
-Kummings retired in 2006 as a professor of English at University of Wisconsin–Parkside.
+He retired in 2006 as a professor of English at University of Wisconsin–Parkside.

-He was a co-organizer of the Parkside’s Foreign Film Series for 35 years.
+He was a co-organizer of the Parkside's Foreign Film Series for 35 years.

 Donald Kummings earned a number of teaching awards for his contributions in the university, culminating with the Wisconsin Professor of the Year from the Carnegie Foundation for the Advancement of Teaching in 1997.